-The New Zealand Gold Guitar Awards have come along way over the years and continue to be the biggest and most prestigious Country Music Event in New Zealand.
+The New Zealand Gold Guitar Awards have come along way over the years and continue to be the biggest and most prestigious Country Music event in New Zealand.

 The Gold Guitar Awards started back in 1974 after a group called Country Style Promotions presented the Gold Guitar Trophy to the Gore Country Music Club to be competed for at an annual Gold Guitar Awards.

 A mere 38 entries competed for the 1974 Gold Guitar Award at a one-day event in the James Cumming Wing, Gore.
 Entries now reach well over 700 per event.
-1974 saw a young singer from Putarura, Patsy Riggir, take out the first Gold Guitar Award.
+1974 saw a young singer from Putaruru, Patsy Riggir, take out the first Gold Guitar Award.

 In 1979 the first Junior Gold Guitar Award was added.
 From that one day event back in 1974, the Gold Guitar Awards went to a weekend event and has now developed into several sections and events held over a 10 day period.

 In the seventies, the Gold Guitar Awards started a Miss Gold Guitar Contest.
 This proved most successful and has carried on annually.
 1986 saw the first Tamworth Country Music Festival Queen make an appearance at the Gold Guitars and each year since, Gore’s Australian sister city has sent a Queen representative.
 Married women were included by 1996 and the name was eventually changed to the Gore New Zealand Gold Guitar Queen.
 As part of her prize, the winner attended the Tamworth Country Music Festival each January.
 In 2005 however, the Gold Guitar Awards Committee joined with the Gore District Council to enlarge and enhance the event, renaming the event the Gore Gold Guitar Young Ambassador, open to men & women.